Josephy5/VolumetricLightScattering-UnityURP/README.md

 This effect only works on one directional light, and does not support point, spot, or multiple directional lights.
 <br>
 ***
 **Note:** I have previously created a separate volumetric light scattering effect in Unity 2022 for my own personal use.
-The code I used for that effect is entirely different from the code in this repository, and I did not transfer it over to this repository for further development.
+The code I used for that effect is entirely different from the code in this repository.
 However, I may reuse some code from this repository in my personal project, as some of its ray marching and light scattering-related code is better than what I developed earlier.
 ___

 ## Features